evolonman108/RequirementDapp/requirement-4-project.md

 4. The electronic heath record with update history of hospital and patient will approve heath record and then transfer money to hospital
 5. Notify patient and hospital if there are some changes in there account balance in that transaction.

 ## Crowd fund
 #### Descrition:
+Nowsaday, a crowd fund project is a secret for every people, even for the sponsors.
+Because one sponsor just know how much he contributes and does not know the others.
+Also all the sponsors does not know what the project owner does with their fund.
+Apply blockchain to transparent the income and outcome money.
+Also grant the right to the sponsors so that they know their money is using for what, and can stop it if they want.

+### Business description
+1. A person create his own the crowd fund project.
+2. everyone can fund for this project to become a sponsor
+3. The project owner use the money for some reason, such as buy the materials, hiring the labour ...
+That means he transfer the money to someone else.
+Let say he creates a request to transfer the money to another account
+4. The sponsors can approve or reject the request.
+If the request has enough approvement, the money will be transfer
+5. Every sponsor is nofified that the request is executed or canceled

+data structure for project contract... data structure for request contract...

 1. Prevent founder of project create request transfer money to someone without confirmation sponsor of the project.
 #### Requirement: Build an application has GUI and use blockchain to do the following task